cronical/budget_dance/docs/index.md

 ![Demo](./images/tgt/iande_top_view.png "Display of the IandE tab")

 The accounting system is Moneydance.
 The long term planning is via Microsoft 365 Excel.
+[Python is the glue](./python.md).

 ## Data

-- The data for historical (actual) periods is based on data exported from Moneydance.
-- Data for planning is controlled via a set of external files.
+The data for historical (actual) periods is based on data exported from Moneydance.
+Data for planning is controlled via a set of external files.
+The data files are described on the [Data Files page](./data_files.md).

-The workbook is built from the above by Python programs controlled by an extensive configuration file.

 ## Workbook

+The workbook is built from the above data by Python programs controlled by an extensive configuration file.

 [Workbook](workbook.md)